-Cuban President Fidel Castro May 12th - Former US President Jimmy Carter arrives in Cuba for a five-day visit with Fidel Castro becoming first President of the United States, in or out of office, to visit the island since Castro's 1959 revolution.
+Cuban Revolutionary and President Fidel Castro May 12th - Former US President Jimmy Carter arrives in Cuba for a five-day visit with Fidel Castro becoming first President of the United States, in or out of office, to visit the island since Castro's 1959 revolution.

 May 14th - Ten members of the Darwin-based Network Against Prohibition invade the Legislative Assembly of the Northern Territory of Australia.

 May 15th - "Bowling for Columbine", a documentary directed by Michael Moore has its premiere at the Cannes Film Festival

 May 15th - 10th UEFA Champions League Final: Real Madrid beats Bayer Leverkusen 2-1 at Glasgow